originphp/website/source/docs/getting-started.md

 $ bin/docker
 ```

+> If you don't want to use the built in MySQL database, then use `docker-compose up` to start the docker container and `docker-compose down` to shut it down

 Then open your web browser and go to [http://localhost:8000](http://localhost:8000) which will show you a status page that all is working okay.

-The configuration settings for MySQL are:
+The configuration settings for MySQL docker database are:

-- host: db (from within the Docker container)
+- host: **db** (from within the Docker container or localhost from outside)
-- username: root
+- username: **root**
-- password: root
+- password: **root**

 To access the Docker container (linux prompt).